St. Mark the Evangelist Church (New York City)

-The Church of St. Mark the Evangelist is a Roman Catholic parish church in the Roman Catholic Archdiocese of New York, located at West 138th Street, near Lenox Avenue in northern Harlem, Manhattan, New York City.
+St. Mark the Evangelist Church is a historic Black Catholic parish in the Archdiocese of New York, in the northern Harlem section of Manhattan.
 The address is 59-61 West 138th Street and 195 East Lenox Avenue.

 The parish was established in 1907 and has been staffed by the Holy Ghost Fathers since 1912.
-The Rev. Charles J. Plunkett, pastor, had a brick church built in 1914 to designs by Nicholas Serracino of 1170 Broadway for $12,000.
+It claims to be the "first Catholic church in Harlem to welcome people of African descent from the southern parts of the United States and from the Caribbean".
+The first pastor, Fr Charles J. Plunkett, had a brick church built in 1914 to designs by Nicholas Serracino for $12,000.

+A former pastor, Fr Freddy A. Washington, was accused of child sex abuse in 2017, though the case was later dismissed.